priyanka8692/MyStudyMaterial/Static.md

 		}
 	}

-	- If variable is static value is shared among objects .Firstly value of the count on calling obj1.increment will become 1 and on calling obj2.increment count value changes and becomes 2 .As count is shared among both object we het out put 2.
+	- If variable is static value is shared among objects .
+	Firstly value of the count on calling obj1.increment will become 1 and on calling obj2.increment count value changes and becomes 2 .
+	As count is shared among both object we het out put 2.

 	- If it is instance variable then each object will have copy of instance variable.So in this case the on calling obj1.increment value of count(its own copy) sofor obj1 becomes 1 and for object it incrmenet value in its own copy so it become 1 for it .

-## When to use static variable:
+### When to use static variable:
-Use static variable when the property is common to all the object.Example name of the college for all the student in student class can be made static.
+Use static variable when the property is common to all the object.
+Example name of the college for all the student in student class can be made static.